mhinsch/LPMCalib/README.md

   - Global.jl       : Global variables and types used across the library
   - Utilities.jl    : util routines used across the library
 - /tests
+- MainDummy.jl    : An example of a dummy simulation
+- MainLPM.jl      : Initial (empty) translation of LPM

 ### Running the code